 Holme Fell can be accessed via the A593, from either Coniston or Ambleside.
 From the A593, you take a minor road, crossing Shepherd’s Bridge, all the way to its end at Hodge Close Quarry, where there is a large parking area.
-This summit has been included partly for its own merit but also because it sits next to Hodge Close Quarry, a massive disused excavation that has left behind a dramatic landscape of caverns and precipitous rock faces that drop vertically into turquoise pools of water.
+This summit has been included partly for its own merit but also because it sits next to Hodge Close Quarry, a massive disused excavate that has left behind a dramatic landscape of caverns and precipitous rock faces that drop vertically into turquoise pools of water.
 This is an area with unfenced vertical drops, so extreme care is needed if you are bringing younger children along.
-You will want to spend a good couple of hours just exploring the quarry itself.
-A 15-minute drive will take you to Cathedral Cave, which should not be missed (bring a torch for the dark tunnel).
+You will want to spend a good couple of hours just exploring the quarry itself and a 15-minute drive will take you to Cathedral Cave, which should not be missed (bring a torch for the dark tunnel).
 It really is impossible to overemphasise how dramatic and beautiful these quarries are.
 Once you have finished exploring Hodge Close, you can ascend Holme Fell from the western side, via Uskdale Gap.
-It’s a short but challenging ascent through open fell with a rock aspect throughout.
+A short but challenging ascent through open fell with a rock aspect throughout.
 From the top, you get a fantastic view of Coniston Water, as well as a grand panorama of the surrounding mountains, such as the Langdales, Helvellyn and the Fairfield Horseshoe.
 Return via the same route.

 Take a look at our lovely cottages around Coniston.